 I have been helping leadership teams create psychological safety so that they can learn together.
 Now I am also co-creating learning environments conducive to deeper levels of development, including developing the mindfulness, emotional stability and mental awareness that can help us cope with the disruptive changes that we face in the 2020s.

-If you would like to sharpen your intuition and transform your way of seeing the world, consider the new course Empathy & Intuition Masterclass, in fall 2021.
+If you would like to sharpen your intuition and transform your way of seeing the world, consider the new course Mindfulness in Dialogue starting in November 2021.
 And if this one isn’t right for you, please subscribe at the top right of this page so you can be informed about upcoming courses.